ash-jc-allen/favicon-fetcher/README.md

 #### Using the `fetchAll` Method

 There may be times when you want to retrieve the different sized favicons for a given website.
-To get the different sized favicons, you can use the `fetchAll` method which will return an instance of `AshAllenDesign\FaviconFetcher\FaviconCollection`:
+To get the different sized favicons, you can use the `fetchAll` method which will return an instance of `AshAllenDesign\FaviconFetcher\Collections\FaviconCollection`:

 ```php
 use AshAllenDesign\FaviconFetcher\Facades\Favicon;